FrancoisPorcher/FrancoisPorcher/README.md

 - 👋🏻 Hey!
 I am François Porcher.
-- 🎓 I’m currently pursuing a Master of Engineering at UC Berkeley in Industrial Engineering and Operations Research (IEOR).
+- 🎓 Currently finishing a Master of Engineering in Industrial Engineering and Operations Research (IEOR) at UC Berkeley.
 - 🔎 I’m very interested Deep Learning and Mathematics.
 I am currently doing research on GANs and Signature Path to generate synthethic time series.
 - 📫 Feel free to contact me!
 I love to meet new people and share ideas.